gcc-mirror/gcc/gcc/config/cris/cris.md

 ;; In short, any "slottable" instruction must be 16 bit and not refer ;; to pc, or alter it.
 ;;
+;; The possible values are "yes", "no", "has_slot", "has_return_slot"
+;; and "has_call_slot".
+;; Yes/no tells whether the insn is slottable or not.
+Has_call_slot means ;; that the insn is a call insn, which for CRIS v32 has a delay-slot.
+;; Of special concern is that no RTX_FRAME_RELATED insn must go in that ;; call delay slot, as it's located in the address *after* the call insn, ;; and the unwind machinery doesn't know about delay slots.
-;; The possible values are "yes", "no" and "has_slot".
-Yes/no means if ;; the insn is slottable or not.
-Has_slot means that the insn is a ;; return insn or branch insn (which are not considered slottable since ;; that is generally true).
-Having the seemingly illogical value ;; "has_slot" means we do not have to add another attribute just to say ;; that an insn has a delay-slot, since it also infers that it is not ;; slottable.
-Better names for the attribute were found to be longer and ;; not add readability to the machine description.
+;; Has_slot means that the insn is a branch insn (which are ;; not considered slottable since that is generally true).
+Having the ;; seemingly illogical value "has_slot" means we do not have to add ;; another attribute just to say that an insn has a delay-slot, since it ;; also infers that it is not slottable.
+Better names for the attribute ;; were found to be longer and not add readability to the machine ;; description.
+;; Has_return_slot is similar, for the return insn.
 ;;
 ;; The default that is defined here for this attribute is "no", not ;; slottable, not having a delay-slot, so there's no need to worry about